Get E-Book

 }

-That signal is Node stream state.
-It is close to the socket path, but it is still local.
-A write returning true means Node accepted the chunk into its writable path.
-A write callback means the chunk has been flushed from Node's write queue to the lower layer.
-The peer may still have processed zero bytes.
+That signal is local stream state.
+A true return means Node accepted the chunk into its writable path.
+A write callback means the chunk moved out of Node's write queue toward the lower layer.
+Neither one proves that the peer has processed the bytes.

 JavaScript call